Atkrye/IEEE-CIG-Text-Adventurer-Competition/_posts/2018-01-06-competitionDeadline.md

 The absolute final deadline for the submission of agents is **July20th 2018 23:59 UTC-12.** After this date no revisions of agents will be accepted.
 So it is worthwhile sending us your code earlier, and talking with the team, to ensure that we can run your code as you intend to provide it.

-We’re excited to see what you have all been working on!
+Weâ€™re excited to see what you have all been working on!